 USM's Food Studies Undergraduate Minor - Launched January, 2017

 Learn more about our Food Studies Minor here.

 Food Studies Internship Program - Launching Fall, 2017

 Diverse food-related internships will be available to Food Studies students beginning Fall, 2017.
 Internships are designed to provide real-world experience of and insight into food system-related professional roles through work in a community food-based business, organization or agency.

-USM's Food Studies Graduate Certificate - Launching January, 2018
+USM's Food Studies Graduate Certificate - Launching Fall, 2018